-What is apple cider vinegar?
+What is ACV?
 Is it really made from apples?

 The answer is yes!
-Apple cider vinegar is basically spoiled apple juice; in fact, vinegar is the French word for spoiled wine.
+ACV is short for Apple cider vinegar and it’s basically spoiled apple juice; in fact, vinegar is the French word for spoiled wine.
 The process for making vinegar is actually simple and includes two steps:

 - Yeast is added to crushed apples and their juice to create alcohol

 - Fermentation of alcohol occurs with the addition of bacteria

 Apple cider vinegar traditionally takes up to one month to ferment and produce.
 The fermented alcohol becomes acetic acid, which gives vinegar its bite.